 How much does homebirth cost?

-The base cost for complete midwifery, birth, and postpartum care is $3,600.
+The base cost for complete midwifery care is $3,850.
+The fee includes prenatal, birth, and postpartum care and lactation support until 12 weeks following the birth.
+The fee also includes access to a birth tub, in-office testing and all routine newborn care, testing, and treatment, as desired.
 Laboratory testing, ultrasounds, and some treatment options are additional.
 I accept cash, checks, and major credit cards.

 Where is your office?